Interactive identification of individuals with positive treatment effect while controlling false discoveries: An interactive algorithm with FDR control

-for any definition of the null hypothesis~\eqref{eq:hp_twoside}, ~\eqref{eq:hp_twoside_fixed} or~\eqref{eq:hp_twoside_hybrid}.
-For the last definition, FDR control also holds conditional on the covariates and potential outcomes. \end{theorem} Consider a simple case where model~\eqref{eq:work_model} is accurate for every subject with a constant treatment effect $\Delta(X_i) = \delta > 0$.
+for the null hypothesis~\eqref{eq:hp_twoside}. \end{theorem} Consider a simple case where model~\eqref{eq:work_model} is accurate for every subject with a constant treatment effect $\Delta(X_i) = \delta > 0$.
 If $\delta$ is larger than the maximum noise, we have $\mathcal{R}_0^+ = [n]$, and the algorithm can stop at the very first step identifying all subjects.
 At the other extreme, if the effect~$\delta$ is too small, the algorithm may also return an empty set, and this makes sense because while small \textit{average} treatment effects can be learned using a large population, larger treatment effects are needed for \textit{individual-level} identification.

-\textbf{Related work.} Testing procedures that allow human interaction are first proposed by \cite{lei2018adapt} and \cite{lei2017star} for the problem of FDR control in multiple testing, followed by several works for other error metrics \citep{duan2019interactive, duan2020familywise}.
-These papers focus on generic multiple testing problems, which operate on the $p$-values and ignore the process of generating $p$-values from data.
-In contrast, \cite{duan2020wilcoxon} applies the idea of interactive testing to observed data, to which our paper relates most.
-Both works propose tests for treatment effect, and the difference is that \cite{duan2020wilcoxon} test whether \textit{any} subject has nonzero effect with type-I error control, whereas our proposed algorithm aims at identifying subjects having positive effects with FDR control.
-While the former may appear in an exploratory analysis to see whether the treatment has any effect on any person, the latter is useful to characterize the population where the treatment has an effect.

 We end the section with a remark.
 In step~8 of Algorithm~\ref{alg:pei}, we hope to exclude subjects that are unlikely to have positive effects, based on the revealed data in~$\mathcal{F}_{t-1}$.
 In other words, we should guess the sign of treatment effect~$\widehat \Delta_i$, which depends on both the revealed data $\{Y_i, X_i\}$ and the hidden assignment $A_i$.
 However, notice that at the first iteration, we may learn/guess the opposite signs for all the subjects; when all assignments~$\{A_i\}_{i=1}^n$ are hidden at $t = 1$, the likelihood of $\{A_i\}_{i=1}^n$ being the true values (leading to all correct signs for~$\widehat \Delta_i$) is the same as the likelihood of all opposite values (leading to all opposite signs for~$\widehat \Delta_i$), no matter what working model we use.
 Consequently, the subjects with large positive effects could be guessed as having large negative effects, causing them to be excluded from the rejection set.
 To improve power, we propose to wrap around the \pei by a cross-fitting framework as described in the next section.